ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 3. Complaints

 There is nothing inherently wrong with constructive criticism.
-However, in the case of a verbally abusive husband, it is especially harsh and persistent in an attempt to undermine your self-esteem.
+However, in the case of a verbally abusive husband, it is incredibly harsh and persistent in an attempt to undermine your self-esteem.

 As an example: